 Jairus' Daughter and the Woman Who Touched Jesus' Garment

-21 When Jesus had crossed back over in the boat to the other side, a great multitude was gathered to him; and he was by the sea.
-22 Behold, one of the rulers of the synagogue, Jairus by name, came; and seeing him, he fell at his feet, 23 and begged him much, saying, “My little daughter is at the point of death.
-Please come and lay your hands on her, that she may be made healthy, and live.”
-24 He went with him, and a great multitude followed him, and they pressed upon him on all sides.
-25 A certain woman, who had an issue of blood for twelve years, 26 and had suffered many things by many physicians, and had spent all that she had, and was no better, but rather grew worse, 27 having heard the things concerning Jesus, came up behind him in the crowd, and touched his clothes.
-28 For she said, “If I just touch his clothes, I will be made well.”
-29 Immediately the flow of her blood was dried up, and she felt in her body that she was healed of her affliction.
-30 Immediately Jesus, perceiving in himself that the power had gone out from him, turned around in the crowd, and asked, “Who touched my clothes?”
-31 His disciples said to him, “You see the multitude pressing against you, and you say, ‘Who touched me?’”
-32 He looked around to see her who had done this thing.
-33 But the woman, fearing and trembling, knowing what had been done to her, came and fell down before him, and told him all the truth.
-34 He said to her, “Daughter, your faith has made you well.
-Go in peace, and be cured of your disease.”
+21 When Jesus had again crossed over by boat to the other side of the lake, a large crowd gathered around him while he was by the lake.
+22 Then one of the synagogue leaders, named Jairus, came, and when he saw Jesus, he fell at his feet.
+23 He pleaded earnestly with him, "My little daughter is dying.
+Please come and put your hands on her so that she will be healed and live."
+24 So Jesus went with him.
+A large crowd followed and pressed around him.
+25 And a woman was there who had been subject to bleeding for twelve years.
+26 She had suffered a great deal under the care of many doctors and had spent all she had, yet instead of getting better she grew worse.
+27 When she heard about Jesus, she came up behind him in the crowd and touched his cloak, 28 because she thought, "If I just touch his clothes, I will be healed."
+29 Immediately her bleeding stopped and she felt in her body that she was freed from her suffering.
+30 At once Jesus realized that power had gone out from him.
+He turned around in the crowd and asked, "Who touched my clothes?"
+31 "You see the people crowding against you," his disciples answered, "and yet you can ask, 'Who touched me?' " 32 But Jesus kept looking around to see who had done it.
+33 Then the woman, knowing what had happened to her, came and fell at his feet and, trembling with fear, told him the whole truth.
+34 He said to her, "Daughter, your faith has healed you.
+Go in peace and be freed from your suffering."